fifteenfortyfive/website/mcsn_api/PRODUCTION_SETUP.md

 ### Installing `systemd` service

-This repo includes a basic `mcsn_api.service` system service configuration.
+This repo includes a basic `example.service` system service configuration.
 This can be installed on most unix-based servers and will take care of automatically restarting the application if it ever hard-crashes.

 This also simplifies redeployment when updating the application, just the simple command `systemctl restart mcsn_api`.

 To install the service, copy the configuration into `/etc/systemd/system/`:

 ```
-cp mcsn_api.service /etc/systemd/system/
+cp example.service /etc/systemd/system/
 ```

 Note that you'll need a sudo permissions on the account managing the application (e.g., `deploy`) to be able to install and use this. `visudo` is good for this.